Enjoy a conversation with author Tim O’Brien conducted by Joe Jansen and Hank Nuwer

-A Conversation with William Least Heat Moon
+Enjoy a Conversation with William Least Heat Moon by Hank Nuwer (below):

 What do you do when your wife and your boss simultaneously give you your walking papers?
 If you’re William Trogdon back in 1978, you hit the road in a van, even though the road hits you back, and you try to regroup during a three-month, 13,889-mile journey along the back roads of America.
 Trogdon called these back roads “blue highways” because on old road maps they were represented by blue ink lines.